wtw-software/pageflipper/README.md

 pageflipper
 =======

-A jquery plugin for creating a panel of pages the user can flip trough using either touch events or mouse events.
+A jquery plugin for creating a panel of pages the user can flippp trough using either touch events or mouse events.
 It feels as smooth and responsive as flipping pages in a native touch app.
-It is especially designed for the iPad.
+It is especially designed for the iPad and iPhone, but works well on a desktop.
+Not well tested on other touch devices yet.

 ## Usage
 Load the necessary javascript and css files: